pypa/pypa.io/source/members.rst

 automatically transfers individual membership in the PyPA.
-The PyPA individual members are those who have maintainer status (also known as committer status or write permissions) or triage permissions on any projects within the PyPA `GitHub organization`_ or `Bitbucket organization`_.
+The PyPA individual members are those who have maintainer status (also known as committer status or write permissions) or triage permissions on any projects within the PyPA `GitHub organization`_.
 Currently there is no public list of all PyPA individual members.

 Per :pep:`609`, to become an individual member of the PyPA, you can do